Toggle: English / Spanish

 - Other procedures use different types of high energy to destroy the precancerous tissue.

-Treatment should improve acid reflux symptoms and may keep Barrett's esophagus from getting worse.
+Treatment should improve acid reflux symptoms and may keep BE from getting worse.
 None of these treatments will reverse the changes that may lead to cancer.

 When to Contact a Medical Professional

 - Heartburn lasts for longer than a few days, or you have pain or problems swallowing.